Our Essential Services

 Formalities After Entering the Country

-Once in Spain, you will need to register with the corresponding social security scheme, register locally, and apply for either an NIE or TIE.
+Once in Spain, you will need to register with the corresponding social security scheme, register your address (empadroniamento), and apply for either a Foreigner’s Identity Number (NIE, Número de Identificación de Extranjero) or Foreigner’s Identity Card (TIE, Tarjeta de Identidad de Extranjero).
 EU nationals need to register at the local municipal office, where they reside, get a tax number and a social security number.
-Non-EU nationals need to register at the foreigner’s office, get a social security number and foreigner’s identity card (TIE) that already comes with a tax number.
+Non-EU nationals need to register at the foreigner’s office, get a social security number and TIE, which already comes with a tax number.

-These steps tend to cause some confusion, so the following table breaks it down for EU and non-EU nationals:
+The following table breaks down the steps for EU and non-EU nationals:

 |EU nationals||Non-EU nationals|